-You can leave and re-enter the Tower of London.
+You can leave and re-enter the Tower of London for lunch.
 Just ask for a re-entry ticket on your way out.

 Kerb at The Gherkin